-You may find a Network Provider on our website at www.bluecrossvt.org/find-doctor.
+You may find a Network Provider by using our Find-a-Doctor tool on our website at www.bluecrossvt.org/find-doctor.
+Select BCBSVT Network Providers from the drop-down menu.
 You may also get a directory of Network Providers from your Group Benefits Manager or from our customer service team.
-Providers must be Network Providers in order for their services to be Covered.
-We do not provide benefits if you do not use a Network Provider.
-See Choosing a Provider on page 8.
+Some Providers must be Network in order for their services to be Covered.
+For some types of service, we do not provide benefits if you do not use a Network Provider.
+See Choosing a Provider in Chapter One, Guidelines of Coverage

 Out-of-Network Provider: a Provider that does not meet the definition of a Network Provider.
-We do not provide benefits if you use an Out-of-Network Provider and Prior Approval is not granted.
-See Out-of-Network Providers on page 9 for more information.
+For some types of service, we do not provide benefits if you use an Out-of-Network Provider.
+They are listed in Chapter One.